 Formal apartheid almost certainly can’t return to South Africa, though a civil war that will have racial and ethical complications still seems possible.

-I doubt that the white farmers that returned to Zimbabwe will attempt to restore the old pre-1980 undisguised racial order (as a Zimbabwean, I know the people would not stand for it anyhow).
+I doubt that the white farmers that returned to Zimbabwe will attempt to restore the old pre-1980 undisguised racial order.

 These are all signs of the demise of ‘whiteness’ as a superpower across the world.